recommenders-team/recommenders/tests/README.md

 pytest tests/unit/test_notebooks_python.py::test_sar_single_node_runs
 ```

-#### Developing smoke and integration tests with Papermill and scrapbook
+#### Developing nightly tests with Papermill and Scrapbook

-A more advanced option is used in the smoke and integration tests, where we not only execute the notebook, but inject parameters and recover the computed metrics.
+A more advanced option is used in the nightly tests, where we not only execute the notebook, but inject parameters and recover the computed metrics.

 The first step is to tag the parameters that we are going to inject.
 For it we need to modify the notebook.
 We will add a tag with the name `parameters`.
 To add a tag, go the notebook menu, View, Cell Toolbar and Tags.
 A tag field will appear on every cell.
 The variables in the cell tagged with `parameters` can be injected.
 The typical variables that we inject are `MOVIELENS_DATA_SIZE`, `EPOCHS` and other configuration variables for our algorithms.